 The Black influence on Appalachian culture is often understated or entirely ignored.
 There are many resources for research on this huge part of Appalachian ethnobotany and culture.
 It is imperative to name where different plant workings come from and who forged them in these mountains.
 One thing to note when researching African uses of plants in the South is to ask who wrote or collected the work.
 Were they white?
 Were they a part of the communities they are interviewing?
 How did they gain access to the information they have?
-It's always important to ask how ethnobotanical information is gathered to ensure it is as ethical and consensual as possible.
+It's always important to ask how ethnobotanical information is gathered to ensure it is as ethical and consensual as possible or to understand what weight to give it in our pursuit of understanding accurate ethnobotany.

 +Books+